JeremyIV/action-editor-search/README.md

 # Action Editor Suggester

-This script helps authors identify potential action editors for their JMLR/TMLR submissions by analyzing citation graphs derived from `.bib` files.
+This script helps authors identify potential action editors for their TMLR submissions by analyzing citation graphs derived from `.bib` files.
 Using the Semantic Scholar API, it performs a breadth-first search (BFS) through the citation graph starting from the citations within the provided `.bib` file, identifying papers authored by the journal's action editors.

 ## Getting Started